Bell ringers in Ashover church

 Bell Ringers

 Ashover Church has a splendid peal of ten bells and a ringing chamber which has been raised up to first floor level a few years ago.
-Ringing practice is usually on Tuesday evenings from 7.30 - 9pm but due to repair work on the tower the bells cannot be rung during May - August 2011.
-Arrangements have been made for ringing practice to continue in other local towers; call one of the contacts below to check the schedule.
+Sunday service ringing is from 9.45 to 10.45 am.
+Ringing practice is usually on Tuesday evenings from 7.30 - 9pm with special advanced practice on the 2nd and 4th Monday evenings also from 7.30 to 9.00 pm.
+Teaching sessions for new recruits are also arranged.

 Brackenfield church has a peal of six bells and an enthusiastic group of ringers.
 Ringing practice is on Wednesday afternoons starting at 2.30 pm.